-The most efficient ways to optimize for conversion rate is by focusing on visibility, relevance and of course, conversions.
+The most efficient ways to optimize for conversion rate are by focusing on visibility, relevance and, of course, conversions.
 Amazon is ruled by its own algorithm, A9, which uses a blend of ranking factors not unlike traditional search engines.

 For visibility, you want to make sure that your listing is as readable and informative as possible.
 Products’ images should be high quality even when clients zoom in.
 Besides, it’s well-known that pictures are your chance to make a first impression on a buyer.